metakgp/eva/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Present Setup

+This is deployed on Heroku.
+The name of the app is `metakgp-eva`.
+Contact @amrav on the Metakgp Slack, if you want to push changes to this bot.

 ### Running Eva Locally

 You can test your hubot by running the following, however some plugins will not